openhab/website/blog/2025-07-21-openhab-5-0-release.md

 - Florian ([@florian-h05](https://github.com/florian-h05)) for the openHAB Main UI
 - Jim ([@jimtng](https://github.com/jimtng)) for the openHAB Main UI

-Many of our top committers are also maintainers, which means besides contributing code, they also review pull requests and participate in discussions on GitHub issues, which helps maintain our high level of quality across bindings, UIs and Core.
+Many of these contributors also serve as maintainers — reviewing pull requests, discussing architectural changes, and supporting newer contributors.
-At present, we have 39 maintainers across all our repositories.
+At the time of this release, we have **39 active maintainers** across all repositories.

-Huge thanks to all our contributors and all my maintainer colleagues for their work on our next major release!
+Whether fixing bugs, refining UI elements, updating documentation, or building entirely new integrations — every contribution matters.

 # Highlights